 Timeline of TPS for Venezuela

-The TPS for Venezuela bill was initially introduced on January 15, 2019.
+The Venezuela TPS Act of 2019 was initially introduced on January 15, 2019.
 On July 23, 2019, the fast-track version of the bill was voted down by Republican politicians.

 Understand the process, questions, and more.